byronshlin/AndroidStringResMap/README.md

 shell> python AndroidStringResMap zh-rTW in

-It scans all strings resources inside the following folders, values values-zh-rTW values-in
+It scans all strings resources inside the following folders,<br>
+values
+values-zh-rTW
+values-in

 then generates a csv file, 'output.csv'